Helias Catholic High School Parent/Student Handbook 2020-21

-Each student using the computer labs or computers in the library must have signed computer lab and Internet Acceptable Use Policy forms.
+Each student using the computers in the library or computer labs must have signed computer lab and Internet Acceptable Use Policy forms.
 All items on those policies apply even if not repeated herein.

 It is expected that each student will use the labs quietly and courteously following directives of the librarian or lab monitor.